andrewtarry/andrewtarry.github.io/_posts/2015-05-08-chef_with_vagrant.md

   end
 end
 {% endhighlight %}

 As you can see I have changed the base box to use Ubuntu 14.04 and enabled the Berkshelf plugin.
 I have also added  a provisioning section to configure chef-solo.

 Provision with Chef
 -------------------

 When Vagrant provisions the VM with Chef it will look for recipes in Berkshelf and a directory called `cookbooks`.
 You can override this location but for this tutorial we'll leave it as the default.
 Make a directory called `cookbooks` and `cd` into it.

 I like to set up a cookbook for my virtual machine and use that to resolve my dependencies.
 If you only need third party recipes you could just have a Berksfile but I think it's helpful to have a cookbook in case there are extra things you need to do.
 I'm going to call my cookbook dev because it is my development environment but you can call it whatever you like, if you plan to have more than one then name it something clear.
 To create the cookbook run:

 	$ berks cookbook dev

 This will create a dev directory with a template cookbook inside.

 Adding libraries
 ----------------

 The goal of this project to is set up an automated virtual machine with as little work as possible so I'm not going to write any code if there are recipes available.
 To get started I'm going to add PHP to my VM.

 In Chef Supermarket find the [Chef PHP library](https://supermarket.chef.io/cookbooks/php), the one I'm using has more than 29 million downloads so it's clearly been well tested.
 Copy the Berkshelf line and paste it into `cookbooks/Dev/Berksfile`.
 The file should look like this

-{% highlight ruby %}
+{% highlight ruby linenos %}
 source "https://supermarket.chef.io"

 metadata